-The Director must reject a complaint about an incident which occurred more than 12 months before the complaint is made unless in the Director’s opinion the person who made the complaint has shown good reason for the delay.
+The Director must reject a complaint about an incident which occurred more than 24 months before the complaint is made unless in the Director’s opinion the person who made the complaint has shown good reason for the delay.

+[Section 24 amended by No. 33 of 2010 s.
+13.]

 25. What may be included in a complaint

 (1) A complaint must allege that one or more of the following has occurred —

-(a) a public provider has acted unreasonably by not providing a health service for the user;
+(a) a provider has acted unreasonably by not providing a health service for the user;

-(b) a provider has acted unreasonably in the manner of providing a health service for the user;
+(b) a provider has acted unreasonably in the manner of providing a health service for the user, whether the service was requested by the user or a third party;

 (c) a provider has acted unreasonably in providing a health service for the user;